brn/rxx/docs/spa.md

 ), document.querySelector('#app'));
 ```

-If you want to use react-router with react-mvi, create high-order component with Provider.
+If you want to use react-router with rxx, create high-order component with Provider.